burnpiro/erdem.pl/content/posts/2021/2021-05-positional-encoding/positional-encoding.md

     <figcaption>Figure 1: Original Transformer architecture, Source <a href="https://arxiv.org/abs/1706.03762" target="_blank"><i>“Attention Is All You Need”</i>, 2017</a></figcaption>
 </figure>

 The paper only considered fixed (non-trainable) positional encoding and that's what I'm going to explain.
-Right now encodings are trainied along with the model but that requires another article.
-To calculate the value of positional encoding we have to go to the section **3.5** in the paper.
-Authors are using **sin** and **cos** functions to calculate value for every input vector.
+Right now encodings are trained along with the model but that requires another article.
+To calculate the value of positional encoding we have to go to section **3.5** in the paper.
+Authors are using **sin** and **cos** functions to calculate a value for every input vector.

 $$
 PE_{(pos,2i)} = sin(\frac{pos}{10000^{2i/d_{\text{model}}}})